wills106/homeassistant-solax-modbus/docs/sofar-faq.md

 In automations and scripts these errors will cause your automation to stop.
 Workaround: Add `continue_on_error: true` to the YAML of your service calls that set values to the inverter.
 More details on `continue_on_error` can be found in the [Home Assistant documentation](https://www.home-assistant.io/docs/scripts/#continuing-on-error).

-In general we can no longer recommend the LSE-3.
-Instead we recommend a RS-485 Modbus TCP adaptor.
+In general we recommend using the working mode 'Transparency' or use a RS-485 Modbus TCP adaptor instead.
+See the [Sofar installation](sofar-installation.md) for more details.

 ## I am using the LSE-3 logger stick, but requests timeout frequently.